nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   from this point in the command history, the changes you've made to this current command in history will be lost.
 - The command history file is located at `[JAR file location]/data/command_history.txt`.
 Whenever you run a command **successfully**, the command history file will be automatically updated.
 In other words, commands that fail to run due to syntax errors or otherwise will **not** be recorded in the command history.

-### Adding a person to favorites : `favorite`
+## Adding a person to favorites : `favorite`

 Favorites the specified person from AIMS.

 Format: `favorite INDEX`

-- Favorites the person at the specified `INDEX`.
+- Toggles favorite for the person at the specified `INDEX`.
+- If the command is run on a person who is not in the favorite list, he will be added to the favorite list.
-- Running this command on a person who is already in the favorite list will remove him from the favorite list.
+- If the command is run on a person who is already in the favorite list, he will be removed from the favorite list.
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​